GE is B-52 ready

 Evolved from GE’s most advanced commercial engines and technologies that perform with 99.96% dispatch reliability.

-- Designed for endurance, recently powering the longest non-stop business jet flight in history (8,152 nm)
+- Recently powered the longest non-stop business jet flight in history (8,152 nm), a testament to its endurance.

-- FADEC (Full Authority Digital Engine Control) redundancy guards against combat mission disruption
+- Dual FADEC (Full Authority Digital Engine Control) offers redundancy for real-time troubleshooting and to guard against mission disruption.

 |Maximum takeoff thrust||18,900 lbs|